Applications are available only when the Waiting List is open (see above).

 The Reasonable Accommodation policy and procedures outlined here applies to applicants and residents at HumanGood Communities who are qualified “individuals with a disability”.
 The HumanGood Community may require reliable documentation or verification of the disability that the individual needs the accommodation, and that the accommodation is likely to be effective.
 The HumanGood-owned or managed community will thoroughly and promptly consider any request for a reasonable accommodation, and will explain the basis for any denial to the requestor.
 In the course of evaluating and responding to a reasonable accommodation request, the HumanGood Community will seek to engage in a process of dialogue and joint problem solving with applicants and residents.

 Residents are permitted to keep common household pets in their apartments.
 Service or assistance animals are also welcome.
-Applicants and residents must inform St Rita Place management about their requirement for a service or assistance animal.
+Applicants and residents must inform the community’s management about their requirement for a service or assistance animal.

-Smoking is not permitted anywhere on the premises.
-Residents will be required to sign a non-smoking agreement and must undertake that they or their guests will not be permitted to smoke in their apartments or anywhere on the premises.
+Smoking is only permitted in designated areas.
+Residents will be required to sign a non-smoking agreement and must undertake that they or their guests will only smoke in designated areas on the premises.